Because they have a long latency period, diseases that occur as a consequence of asbestos exposure usually take between 20 and 50 years to develop.

 If you have a history of occupational or military asbestos exposure, we strongly advise you to keep a close eye on your health, as you are at high risk of developing a related disease.
 Experiencing symptoms such as shortness of breath, chest pain, or persistent cough should make you seek medical attention as soon as possible.
 Nevertheless, because misdiagnosis is unfortunately very common among victims of asbestos exposure, it is better to visit multiple medical specialists in order to make sure you have the correct diagnosis.

-Our expert team has over 35 years of experience in evaluating personal injury and product liability claims and is ready to help you determine whether you are eligible for compensation if you struggle with a disease caused by asbestos exposure.
+Our expert team has over 35 years of experience in evaluating personal injury claims and is ready to help you determine whether you are eligible for compensation if you struggle with cancer caused by asbestos exposure.
 The only documents we will need from you are your employment or military records and your medical records, which we will thoroughly examine.
+Eligible individuals will be put in touch with a reliable attorney.